 3. While providing nutrients they also provide some environmental activities for your chickens in their run.

 I just made a DIY Herb Pot for my chickens and they absolutely love it!

 Some of my favorite herbs that I use for my chickens are peppermint, oregano, and sage.
 Oregano has antibacterial properties, so it promotes cleanliness in your coop.
 Studies have also shown that oregano helped chickens to be healthier and lay more!

 Garlic is great to add to feed – in studies, it’s been shown to boost immune systems in humans and animals alike.

-Fruit can be great for your chickens because there’s lots of vitamins and minerals.
-Grapes, apple flesh (see below for more about apples), pears, raspberries, strawberries, etc are all great for chickens.
+Fruit can be great for your chickens because there are a lot of vitamins and minerals provided.
+Grapes, apple flesh (see below for more about apples), pears, raspberries, strawberries, and blueberries are all great for chickens.

 Just keep in mind that some chickens won’t want fruit – mine don’t seem to be too partial to fruit (Hawk, my Araucana hen, really loves her black soldier fly larvae).

 Like anything else, fruit should be fed in moderation since too much of anything can be harmful to your chickens.
 I normally make sure that when I’m feeding my chickens “table scraps” (i.e. leftover fruits and veggies) it doesn’t exceed more than 10% of their diet.